Hygiene: Laundry hygiene

-Hygiene measures, including laundry hygiene, are an important part of reducing spread of antibiotic resistant strains.
-In the community, otherwise healthy people can become persistent skin carriers of MRSA, or faecal carriers of enterobacteria strains which can carry multi-antibiotic resistance factors (e.g. NDM-1 or ESBL-producing strains).
+Hygiene measures, including laundry hygiene, are an important part of reducing spread of antibiotic-resistant strains of infectious organisms.
+In the community, otherwise-healthy people can become persistent skin carriers of MRSA, or faecal carriers of enterobacteria strains which can carry multi-antibiotic resistance factors (e.g. NDM-1 or ESBL-producing strains).
 The risks are not apparent until, for example, they are admitted to hospital, when they can become "self infected" with their own resistant organisms following a surgical procedure.
-As persistent nasal, skin or bowel carriage in the healthy population spreads "silently" across the world, the risks from resistant strains in both hospitals and the community increases.
+As persistent nasal, skin, or bowel carriage in the healthy population spreads "silently" across the world, the risks from resistant strains in both hospitals and the community increases.
 In particular the data indicates that clothing and household linens are a risk factor for spread of S. aureus (including MRSA and PVL-producing MRSA strains), and that effectiveness of laundry processes may be an important factor in defining the rate of community spread of these strains.
-Experience in the United States suggests that these strains are transmissible within families and in community settings such as prisons, schools and sport teams.
-Skin-to-skin contact (including unabraded skin) and indirect contact with contaminated objects such as towels, sheets and sports equipment seem to represent the mode of transmission.
+Experience in the United States suggests that these strains are transmissible within families and in community settings such as prisons, schools, and sport teams.
+Skin-to-skin contact (including unabraded skin) and indirect contact with contaminated objects such as towels, sheets, and sports equipment seem to represent the mode of transmission.

 During laundering, temperature and detergent work to reduce microbial contamination levels on fabrics.
 Soil and microbes from fabrics are severed and suspended in the wash water.
 These are then "washed away" during the rinse and spin cycles.
 In addition to physical removal, micro-organisms can be killed by thermal inactivation which increases as the temperature is increased.
 Chemical inactivation of microbes by the surfactants and activated oxygen-based bleach used in detergents contributes to the hygiene effectiveness of laundering.
 Adding hypochlorite bleach in the washing process achieves inactivation of microbes.
 A number of other factors can contribute including drying and ironing.